-Meal Prep Tips For Back To School + Recipe Ideas
+How To Meal Prep For Back To School + Recipe Ideas

 Keep the school year sane with these meal prep tips!
-With September on the here moms everywhere are scrambling to get their sh*t together and start a new routine (here’s how to make mornings less stressful).
+With September almost here moms everywhere are scrambling to get their sh*t together and start a new routine (here’s how to make mornings less stressful).
 And the worst part of the routine: back to school food!

-From fast breakfasts, to school lunches, after school snacks and finally dinner, us moms need to be on our A-game when it comes to food (though I personally think living off energy balls is cool :P).
-And since I am an organizational freak, I wanted to share with you some simple meal prep tips and tricks and recipes to help keep the process a little more sane,
+From fast breakfasts to school lunches, after school snacks and finally dinner, us moms need to be on our A-game when it comes to food (though I personally think living off energy balls is cool :P).
+And since I am an organizational freak, I wanted to share with you some simple meal prep ideas, tips, and recipes to help keep the process a little more sane,

-Why You Should Rock These Meal Prep Tips
+Why You Should Learn How To Meal Prep

-While it may suck to hear (#sorrynotsorry ) a little bit of work is to make your household run a bit more smoothly when it comes to food.
+While it may suck to hear (#sorrynotsorry ) it takes a little bit of work is to make your household run a bit more smoothly.
+When life gets busy, meal prepping can help:

 - Save time